onur-dogan/Cpp-Examples/README.md

 - For the inherited classes;
     - When an object of the **derived class** is created, the constructor of the **base class** executes first.
 Then, the constructor of the **derived class** executes.
 If there is a deeper inheritance hierarchy, then this flow executes in the same order **(cascade)**.
     - In the opposite way, when the **derived class's object** is destroyed, the destructors are called in the **reverse order of the constructors**.
 So, the destructor function of the derived class executes first, followed by execution of the destructor of the base class.
+- `mutable` specifier is used to allow class members to be able to be modified even if the containing object is declared const.
 - One of the advantages of OOP is code reuse.
 There are two ways we can do code reuse either by the implementation of inheritance (`is-a` relationship), or object composition (`has-a` relationship)
     - A `is-a` relation is based on inheritance.
 For example, **Car** (derived) class has `is-a` relation with the **Vehicle** (base) class.
 In short, the **Car** class is a sub-class of **Vehicle** class, so it can be described similarly as `Car class is a (subclass of) Vehicle class`.
     - A `has-a` relation is based on composition.
 For example, **Car** class has `has-a` relation with the `Wheel` and `Brakes` classes.
 In short, **Wheel** and **Brakes** are parts of a **Car**, so it can be described similarly as `Car has wheel and brakes`.